kcforsman/hotel/design-activity.md

   - Also, Implementation B. It doesn't have to call on the instance variables of CartEntry or ShoppingCart to find the total price for the order.
 *****
 ### The Hotel Revision
+I had a few unnecessary helper methods, so want to change the code, so the classes only have access to the ids of the other classes.
+This means changing the code so Room doesn't respond to :calendar or :cost, Reservation doesn't respond to :room or :date_range, and Block doesn't respond to :reservations.
+This is better because if later I change all the information in a class, I can just change that method within the class and the other classes wont know what know any different as long as it is getting the information it needs.

+To revise Hotel, I changed the initialize arguments for Block and Reservation to take a hash instead of separate arguments.
+I changed the way the classes assign and track ids.
+Then, I worked on changing all the different classes approach to instance variables of other classes, so that except for ids and room_num, the other classes don't know too much about the others. (hopefully)